 11:05am Open Discussion, Questions and Comments with representatives from the projects

-11:20am Presentation, Creative Scotland: Karen Dick and Jenny Tipton, Creative Scotland
+11:20am Presentation, Creative Scotland: Karen Dick, Creative Scotland

 11:30pm Open Discussion on National Policy